-Teachers collaborate with our Tech Associate to plan experiences that deepen classroom learning, support skill development, and match students’ developmental needs for hands-on exploration.
+Teachers collaborate in grade levels to plan experiences that deepen classroom learning, support skill development, and match students’ developmental needs for hands-on exploration.

-As part of our commitment to Health and Wellness, we partner with Legarza to provide engaging, fitness-focused PE lessons K-4.
+As part of our commitment to Health and Wellness, we partner with Legarza to provide engaging, fitness-focused PE lessons K-3.
 Lessons are based on the California Dept. of Education Physical Fitness Standards and also include a closing “Health Huddle” to teach healthy habits and nutrition.
-In preschool through Grade 1, students also participate in Motor Room where they develop gross motor and fine motor skills in a series of engaging activity stations.
+In TK, students also participate in Motor Room where they develop gross motor and fine motor skills in a series of engaging activity stations.

 Our school counselor teaches regular Social-Emotional Learning (SEL) lessons in all TK-3 classrooms.
 Some students also participate in small group counseling.
 We use the Second Step program as well as a variety of other tools to support learners in developing tools to succeed academically and develop positive relationships with peers.